vmware-archive/dis-api/dis-ingest/README.md

 ## Build

-The following command produces a zip file which Cloud Foundry can accept.
+The following command produces a Spring Boot JAR file which Cloud Foundry can accept.

 ```
-gradle distZip
+./gradlew bootRepackage
 ```

 ## Deploy